 In my capacity as the Director of On the Land Programs at the NWTRPA and as an independent scholar, I maintain an active research agenda.
 At present, I am at work on a book chapter with Dr. John B. Zoe on Wha Dǫ Ehtǫ K’è (Trails of Our Ancestors) for a collection on the politics of canoeing and a journal article on anti-colonial approaches to risk management for land-based programming with Walter Bezha and other members of Ɂehdzo Got’ı̨nę Gots’ę́ Nákedı (Sahtú Renewable Resources Board).
-I am also part of a collective of researchers and practitioners developing a culturally appropriate evaluation approach and related methodologies for Indigenous-led land-based programming.
-Lastly, I am part of a team researching and developing a travelling exhibit on recreation at northern residential schools and hostels.
+I am also part of a collective of researchers and practitioners developing a culturally appropriate evaluation approach and related methodologies for Indigenous-led land-based programming in the North.
+Lastly, I am a member of a team researching and developing a travelling exhibit on recreation at northern residential schools and hostels.
 In 2018, I was appointed a Research Associate at Aurora College.

 Beyond academic journals and presses, my writing on recreation, culture, and the environment has appeared in Up Here Magazine, Edge YK, and Barista Magazine, and on the NiCHE Otter Blog, .

 I am available for research and writing contracts.
 Please contact me if you have a project that could benefit from my knowledge or skills.